Frequently Asked Questions (FAQ)

 Types of fume hoods include bench-top, floor-mounted, double-faced, and portable.
 The right type of fume hood you need will depend on what materials will be present in your lab, the amount of chemicals you work with, how often you will use the hood, and the kind of ductwork in your workspace.
 To determine the right fume hood for you, consider your laboratory layout, your budget, the scope of your project, and the chemicals you will be using.

 How much does a fume hood cost?

 Many factors are considered when pricing a fume hood.
 Prices differ greatly depending on the dimensions of the hood, special features, and add-ons.
 A fume hood that is made for work that may result in explosions will be priced much higher than one intended for spill containment.
-According to industry professionals, the “rule of thumb” is anywhere from $1,200 to $2,500 per square foot.
-This means the cost of a 6-foot fume hood could fall anywhere from $7,200 to $15,000.
+According to industry professionals, the “rule of thumb” is anywhere from $1,200 to $2,500 per linear foot.
+This means the cost of a 6 foot fume hood could fall anywhere from $7,200 to $15,000.

 What voltage does a fume hood require?

 A standard fume hood can be plugged into a 120-volt outlet while accommodations can be made for 240-volt outlets.
 Nearly all fume hoods, ducted and ductless, operate at a voltage that is safe for these outlets.
 However, it is always good to check the supply voltage for a fume hood, which can be found on the rating plate of each junction box.

 How often do I need to have my fume hood inspected?